gurugio/book_linuxkernel_blockdrv/create_ramdisk.md

 ### copy_from_user_to_mybrd()

-This function writes data from kernel to ramdisk which is represented by the radix-tree.
+This function writes data of one sector from kernel to ramdisk which is represented by the radix-tree.
 Function arguments are

 * src_page: a page including data